Staff and Leadership

 Alan joined Trinity United Church in 2021, bringing with him over 30 years of experience as a full‑time professional youth worker.

-His deep commitment to faith, community, and social justice continues to shape his work and relationships within the church.
+His deep commitment to faith, community, and social justice continues to shape his ministry and relationships within the church.

 He is especially dedicated to strengthening the church’s role in the wider community, with a particular focus on faith‑building initiatives and social action projects such as the local foodbank.